Application Process for Retail Intermediaries

 - European Union (Consumer Mortgage Credit Agreements) Regulations 2016 (CMCAR) (mortgage credit intermediaries); and

-Each applicant seeking authorisation must satisfy the Central Bank that it can meet the authorisation standards set out in the IDR, IIA, CMCAR and/or CCA, as appropriate.
-In fulfilling its statutory role in this regard, the Central Bank adopts a robust, structured and risk-based process that seeks to ensure that only those applicants that demonstrate compliance with the relevant authorisation requirements are authorised.
+The Central Bank adopts a robust, structured and risk-based process that seeks to ensure that only those applicants that demonstrate compliance with the applicable authorisation requirements are authorised.

 Criterion